nathanlane/industrialpolicyclass/README.md

-# Industrial Policy MSc. - Syllabus Home
+# Industrial Policy - Syllabus Home
-Industrial development and industrial policy class.

-This is a course webpage, together with the Canvas page, dedicated to the Industrial Development module
+This is a course webpage, together with the Canvas page, dedicated to the *Industrial Development* for University of Oxford's Economic Development MSc.
+Hilary term 2021.

 # The Class